JCohner/CDFG/README.md

 	1. Under Tools>Board> select "Arduino Nano"
 	2. Under Tools>Port> select the one that says Arduino
 	3. Under Tools>Processor> select Atmega328p (old bootloader)
+3. [UPDATE POST CDFG 2020] Thank you all for being so awesome!
+Hoepfully you want to continue working on this at home, to do so you need to install the driver the lets your computer talk to this specific Arduino: http://www.rexqualis.com/download/, that can be found here and downloaded when you click the "REXQualis Nano Instruction and CH340 Driver"
+4. If yall have literally any questions feel free to contact we at JoshC@u.northwestern.edu

 ## Challenges